 By offering benefits in return are able to charge registration and yearly incorporating fees to companies and individuals who incorporate.
-Financial centres, such as the Cayman Islands and the BVI, generate more than half of their country's' GDP through offshore finance.
+Financial centers, such as the Cayman Islands and the BVI, generate more than half of their country's GDP through offshore finance.

 Because offshore finance centers offer conditions that can not be found in many economic landscapes, it should be of no surprise that such havens for capital exist.

 The irony of this is many of the same corporate structures and tax practices found in what are traditional offshore financial centers are not just found in small remote islands but can be found in major traditional finance centers.
 Places like Hong Kong and Singapore and even the US, UK, Ireland and Netherlands all have elements of secrecy, minimal regulations and tax benefits for non-resident companies.

 Tax Havens around the world have been persecuted because of their perceived unfair tax environment; resulting in a backlash from high tax countries in their attempt to keep tax revenue from leaving their shores.